Contents Home Map

 2. Layout information needs to be added, namely the precise location of each text element in the MS, and the handwriting characteristics: character size, writing direction, slant angle (if possible).

 Eventually, and ideally, all information should be contained in an on-line database, with query tools to extract what one would need, in well-defined formats.
-Thus, when I wrote near the top of this page, that standards like 'TEI' should be supported, I see this as an output from a query to this database.
+Thus, when I wrote earlier this page, that standards like 'TEI' should be supported, I see this as an output from a query to this database.

 The definition of such a database is a task that requires preparation.
-It should be decided exactly what should be contained in it.
-Once such a database is defined, all tools and products that are available at present should be able to work with it.
-For example: any transliteration file should be an extract of it, but also tools like the Jason Davies voyager (see note 3) or the tool known as 'voynichese.com' (see note 4) could be based on this database.
-One important aspect of this is that there is presently no standard for identifying the exact location on a page of any text item.
-The Jason Davies voyager has implemented one method, and 'voynichese.com' has implemented another.
-The data from the latter are available at that site in the form of XML files, which is an extremely valuable resource that has hardly been used outside this web site.
+It should be decided which data should be included in it.
+Once such a database is defined, all tools and products that are available at present should be able to work with it, either directly, or from extracts of it made by standard queries.
+For example: any transliteration file should be an extract of it, but also tools like the Jason Davies voyager (see note 3) or the tool known as 'voynichese.com' (see note 4) could be based on this database (7) .

 Summary